Sequential-NIAH: A Needle-In-A-Haystack Benchmark for Extracting Sequential Needles from Long Contexts: Conclusion

 \section{Conclusion}

-We present the Sequential-NIAH benchmark, a comprehensive dataset designed to evaluate large language models (LLMs) in the context of sequential information extraction from long texts, encompassing up to 128K tokens.
-This benchmark includes synthetic, real, and open-domain question-answering pipelines, with a dataset distribution of 10,000 training samples, 2,000 development samples, and 2,000 test samples.
-Additionally, we have released an evaluation model to facilitate efficient and precise assessment metrics for our benchmarks.
+We introduce Sequential-NIAH, a benchmark for evaluating LLMs on sequential information extraction from long texts (up to 128K tokens).
+It includes synthetic-temporal, real-temporal, and real-logical order needles generation pipelines, with 10K/2K/2K train/dev/test splits, and an evaluation model for efficient assessment.

-In our experiments, popular LLMs such as Claude, GPT-4.0, Gemini, LLaMA, and Qwen exhibited suboptimal performance, underscoring the complexity of the benchmark and highlighting the necessity for advancements in current models.
-The noise analysis further validates the stability of this benchmark, signifying a meaningful contribution to the NLP community.
+Experiments show Claude, GPT-4o, Gemini, LLaMA, and Qwen struggle with the benchmark, revealing its complexity and the need for model improvements.
+Noise analysis confirms its reliable and challenging, marking a valuable contribution to the NLP community.